Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Model and Preliminaries

-In this section we demonstrate the known fact that in finite networks the DeGroot model and the wisdom of the crowd result by Golub and Jackson \cite{golub2010naive} are highly fragile to the presence of ``bots'' or ``biased'' agent.
-We call an agent a `bot' if it sets its opinion to be constant $A_{i,t}\equiv c$ over time $t$.
+In this section we demonstrate the known fact that in finite networks the DeGroot model and the wisdom of the crowd result of Golub and Jackson \cite{golub2010naive} are highly fragile to the presence of ``stubborn'' or ``biased'' agents. {An agent is called} \emph{stubborn} if she sets her opinion to be constant $A_{i,t}\equiv c$ over time $t$. {More generally, an agent that updates her opinion arbitrarily, subject only to the restriction that the opinion must be within a bounded set is call \emph{adversarial}.}

-\begin{lemma} Consider a connected finite graph $G=(V,E)$ and a unique bot $i_0\in V$ that sets its opinion to be constant $c$.
-Then for every agent $i\in V$ it holds that $\lim_{t\rightarrow\infty} A_{i,t}=c$ almost surely\footnote{For completeness, we provide the proof of this standard result in the appendix.}. \end{lemma} Thus, in order to achieve the wisdom of the crowd in the standard DeGroot model, all agents have to comply with the dynamics; even a single bot is sufficient to dramatically swing the consensus according to its opinion.
+\begin{lemma} Consider a connected finite graph $G=(V,E)$ and a unique stubborn agent $i_0\in V$ who sets her opinion to be constant $c$.
+Then for every agent $i\in V$ it holds that\footnote{For completeness, we provide the proofs of this and another standard result, Lemma~\ref{lemma distortion} below, in the appendix. } $\lim_{t\rightarrow\infty} A_{i,t}=c$. \end{lemma}

+Thus, in order to achieve the wisdom of the crowd in the standard DeGroot model, all agents have to comply with the dynamics; even a single stubborn agent is sufficient to dramatically swing the consensus over to her opinion.